How to Use AI Coding Agents Effectively

 Example: an agent refactors your database access layer and the code compiles, passes tests, and looks clean.
 A senior engineer glances at it and sees that it opens a new connection per query instead of using the pool.
 The agent wrote correct code.
 It wrote code that will fall over at a few hundred concurrent users.
 If you don’t already know what connection handling should look like, you approve that PR.

-This is why agents widen the gap between senior and junior engineers.
-The agent does the typing.
-The human does the judgment.
 You get the most out of agents in areas where you already know what the answer should look like.
 That ability comes from doing software engineering the hard way.

 Know When NOT to Use Agents